jonalexander/frederick-bouldering-v2/notes.md

 * style and position ALERTS

-* subarea
+* subarea TOPO UPLOADER
-  * needs topo image column
-  * needs location column
-  * link to description on show
-  * photos should iterate through boulder problems and grab last 6 photos
+* subarea photos should iterate through boulder problems and grab last 6 photos

-** REALLY NEED A THIRD AREA WITHIN SUBAREA

 * add video model, associated with a bproblems
   - user pastes URL, we generate an embed link